yuz120/cse15l-lab-reports/lab-report-3-week-6.md

 ### Streamlining ssh Configuration
 * ![image](lab3_1.jpeg)

 * Before, I need to type the complete command `$ ssh cs15lsp22zzz@ieng6.ucsd.edu `.It is quite long.
 Streamlining ssh configuration could make the command shorter and more convenient to type.
 First, use command `touch config` to create an empty config file.
 Then use command `vim config` to add and edit content into the config file.
-Enter `i` to insert words.
+Enter `i` to insert words as followings.

+    `Host ieng6`
+    `HostName ieng6.ucsd.edu`
+    `User cs15lsp22avy`
+    `IdentityFile ~/.ssh/id_rsa`

 * The config file content looks like this：
 * ![image](Config.jpeg)